-Typically this condition is seen in diabetics, with recurrent urinary tract infection.
-As such is is most frequently seen in older patients and is more common in women.
+Typically, this condition is seen in diabetics with recurrent urinary tract infections.
+As such, it is most frequently seen in older patients and is more common in women.

 Ureteritis cystica results from chronic urinary tract irritation due to stones and/or infection.
 Organisms frequently involved include:

 - M. tuberculosis

 Histologically there are numerous small submucosal epithelial-lined cysts representing cystic degeneration of metaplastic epithelium or submucosal Brunn cell nests 1-3.
 Their walls are transparent macroscopically, and the fluid contained within is mucoproteinacous.
 There is often a surrounding infiltrate of lymphocytes 4.

 Whether imaged with conventional intravenous excretory urography or more recently with a CT urogram, the appearance is that of multiple small 2-5 mm smooth-walled rounded lucent filling defects projecting into the lumen, usually of the ureter.
 Rarely they can be up to 2-3 cm in size 2,4.